m4lvin/modal-tableau-interpolation/README.md

 - [ ] use Graphviz HTML labels for better readability, e.g. highlight the active formula.
 - [ ] color the loading part of formulas/nodes
 - [ ] store current/submitted formula in (base64?)
 URL hash, provide perma-link for sharing

-## Open Questions

-- May other rules like (¬), (^) etc. be applied to marked formulas? (only some, see page 24)

-- What *are* the nodes in the tableau?
-Concretely: lists, multisets or sets?
-Finite?
-  This matters for the claim that "complexity goes down" / termination.

 ## See also